tenzir/tenzir/web/blog/vast-v2.3/index.md

 This has two major advantages:

-1. For VAST users, optimally sized partitions in the most recent will be the norm.
+1. Optimally sized partitions in the most recent will be the norm.
 This improves query performance throughout the board because of the reduced overall number of partitions.

-2. For VAST developers, making changes to VAST's partitions has less of a barrier to it, because they need to worry less over backwards compatibility as VAST now ensures partitions are up to date.
-This will allow for removing support for partitions stored in older formats in future major releases of VAST.
+2. Automatic rebuilding also helps with keeping partitions at the latest version.
+This makes it faster to adopt VAST versions that include breaking changes in the storage layout.

 We also changed VAST to cut off underful partitions after 5 minutes rather than 1 hour by default (controlled through the option